NMCoding/Rock-Paper-Scissors/README.md

 We’re going to make a simple implementation of grade-school classic “rock paper scissors”.
 For the moment we’re just going to play the game from the browser console.

-We will use 'prompt()'  to get input from the user, but to start playerSelection is hard-coded as rock.
+We will use prompt  to get input from the user, but to start playerSelection is hard-coded as rock.

 ## Assignment